ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 People copy other people, especially those that hold power and status.
 You will lead by example no matter what.
 You will model the culture of your team.
 You will model both good and bad behavior.

-As Ben Horowitz would put it: "what you do is who you are".
+As Ben Horowitz would put it: “what you do is who you are”.

 Habits and behavior (especially the leader’s habits and behavior) are what shape the team’s culture.